poeyahay/AFib_PGS/README.md

 were scored with **PLINK2** within the All of Us biobank.

-Scoring was performed using this [script](https://github.com/poeyahay/AFib_PGS/blob/main/Scoring%20with%20PLINK2/Score.sh), which uses AF as an exemplary trait.
+Scoring was performed using this [bash shell script](https://github.com/poeyahay/AFib_PGS/blob/main/Scoring%20with%20PLINK2/Score.sh), which uses AF as an exemplary trait.

 The resulting trait-specific *scored* files were then merged into a single file, containing the summed scores across all chromosomes, and the columns:
    - `IID`  individual ID
    - `SCORE1_SUM`  polygenic score per individual

-Merging was performed using the following [script](https://github.com/poeyahay/AFib_PGS/blob/main/Scoring%20with%20PLINK2/Merge.sh)
+Merging was performed using the following [bash shell script](https://github.com/poeyahay/AFib_PGS/blob/main/Scoring%20with%20PLINK2/Merge.sh)

 ## Split dataset (30% tuning, 70% testing)

-Before combining the trait-specific *scored* files using the [Multi tool functions](#multi-tool-functions), we split the All of Us biobank dataset into a **30% tuning set** and a **70% testing set** using the following [script](https://github.com/poeyahay/AFib_PGS/blob/main/Split%20Dataset/Split_TuneVal.sh).
+Before combining the trait-specific *scored* files using the [Multi tool functions](#multi-tool-functions), we split the All of Us biobank dataset into a **30% tuning set** and a **70% testing set** using the following [bash shell script](https://github.com/poeyahay/AFib_PGS/blob/main/Split%20Dataset/Split_TuneVal.sh).

 This script also generates the **pheno.csv** and **tuneid.csv** files required as input for the Multi tool, and computes the **AF prevalence** in the biobank dataset, which is needed for the liability R² calculation used later in the section: